The 20 Best Stiff Person Syndrome Doctors Near Me in San Antonio, TX

 English

-Patrick Grogan is a Neurologist in San Antonio, Texas.
+Patrick Grogan is a Neurologist practicing medicine in San Antonio, Texas.
 Dr. Grogan is rated as an Experienced provider by MediFind in the treatment of Stiff Person Syndrome.
-His top areas of expertise are Myasthenia Gravis, Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Migraine.
-Dr. Grogan is currently accepting new patients.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Migraine.

 What is the definition of Stiff Person Syndrome?